LGBTQ+ Center Resources

 Kutztown University Resources

 The Kutztown University Health and Wellness Center, located in the bottom floor of Beck Hall, provides confidential STD screenings.
 Currently enrolled students can either schedule an appointment, or show up on a designated "Get Yourself Tested" day (first and third Thursday of each month) from 9 a.m. - 3 p.m.
 These screenings ONLY screen for Gonorrhea and Chlamydia.
-For more information, check out the Health Center's STD Testing page.
+For more information, check out the Health Center's Clinical Services & Fees page and STD Resurces.

 The Kutztown University Health and Wellness Center, located in the bottom floor of Beck Hall, provides

 gynocologicalservices to all students who are currently enrolled and have paid their Health Services Fee.
 Included in these services are:

 - Birth Control Pills

 For more information, please go to the Clinical Services page.

 The KU Office of Social Equity monitors the university's compliance with Affirmative Action and Equal Employment/Education Opportunity laws and regulations.
 Provide training on various policies including, but not limited to, anti-discrimination, anti-harassment, and sexual harassment.
 This offers our workforce and students certain protections and rights, as well as equal access to all our university has to offer.